 During the first three to six days after you've contracted yellow fever — the incubation period — you won't experience any signs or symptoms.
-After this, the virus enters an acute phase and then, in some cases, a toxic phase that can be life-threatening.
+After this, the infection enters an acute phase and then, in some cases, a toxic phase that can be life-threatening.

 - Muscle aches, particularly in your back and knees

 - Loss of appetite

 These signs and symptoms usually improve and are gone within several days.

 Although signs and symptoms may disappear for a day or two following the acute phase, some people with acute yellow fever then enter a toxic phase.
 During the toxic phase, acute signs and symptoms return and more-severe and life-threatening ones also appear.
 These can include:

 - Yellowing of your skin and the whites of your eyes (jaundice)

 - Abdominal pain and vomiting, sometimes of blood

 - Bleeding from your nose, mouth and eyes